Sharannya340/the-walking-hand/README.md

 **Response:**
 `[Our team demonstrated strong alignment in vision, execution and consistent communication throughout the process.
 Progress was most effective when tasks were discussed, brainstormed and parallelized, particularly during early development stages.
 Delays primarily arose during integration, where interdependencies between mechanical and electronic systems required iterative troubleshooting.
 Overall, time and responsibilities were managed effectively, with adaptability playing a key role in maintaining momentum.]`

+NEW-
+`[The team collaborated effectively, adapted quickly to challenges and overcame obstacles.
+Time management improved over the project duration.
+We demonstrated unity in times of adversity and pulled through with constant communication.
+Overall, time and responsibilities were managed effectively.]`

 ## 19.2 Technical Reflection
 What did you learn about:
 - electronics,